kamyargerami/Laravel-Failure-Notifier/README.md

 composer require kam2yar/failure-notifier
 ```

-Then add the provider to the `config/app.php` file, at the end of the "providers" array.
+Optional: The service provider will automatically get registered.
+Or you may manually add the service provider in your
+`config/app.php` file:

 ```
+'providers' => [
+    // ...
     FailureNotifier\FailureNotifierServiceProvider::class
+]
 ```

 After you need to run the below command to copy the configuration file to your project directory.